johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

-These are assocaited in the TransfuseModule with the @BindInterceptor annotation.
+These are associated in the TransfuseModule with the @BindInterceptor annotation.
 See the <a href="#configuration">Configuration</a> section for more details.

 ##### Configuration